hidr0c/Tours-booking-website/README.md

 # Tours booking website
-It's just a small project for university
+It's just a small project for university.
-Language: C#, HTML, CSS and SQL for database
+Language: C#, HTML, CSS and SQL for database.